PythonThreat DetectionNetwork SecurityMulti-threading

 Building this taught me how socket programming actually works at the OS level — binding to ports, accepting connections, and managing concurrent I/O with threading.
 More importantly, it gave me a tangible feel for attacker behaviour: what ports they probe first, what banners they respond to, and how automated scanners differ from human operators.

-The project also reinforced why deception is a legitimate defensive strategy - honeypots generate real threat intelligence and can buy time during an active incident.
-Understanding this from the builder's side makes me a better defender.
+Understanding deception as a legitimate defensive strategy, where honeypots generate real threat intelligence and can buy time during an active incident, makes you a better defender.